Sousastep/SousaFX-docs/docs/content/playback.rst

 	.. note::

 		To mute yourself in JamTaba's monitor mix, mute the input channel, but keep the volume slider at 0 dB.
-Participants will still be able to heard your audio even though the input channel doesn't show a signal.
+Participants will still be able to hear your audio even though the input channel won't show a signal.

 		.. image:: media/jtba.png